groq/blogwizard/README.md

 | [Transformers Explained by Google Cloud Tech](examples/transformers_explained/generated_notes.pdf)             |  https://www.youtube.com/watch?v=SZorAJ4I-sA                                       |
 | [The Essence of Calculus by 3Blue1Brown](examples/essence_calculus/generated_notes.pdf) | https://www.youtube.com/watch?v=WUvTyaaNkzM                                            |

 > As with all generative AI, content may include inaccurate or placeholder information.
-ScribeWizard is in beta and all feedback is welcome!
+BlogWizard is in beta and all feedback is welcome!

 ---

 ## Quickstart

 > [!IMPORTANT]
-> To use ScribeWizard, you can use a hosted version at [scribewizard.streamlit.app](https://scribewizard.streamlit.app).
+> To use BlogWizard, you can use a hosted version at [BlogWizard.streamlit.app](https://BlogWizard.streamlit.app).
-> Alternatively, you can run ScribeWizard locally with Streamlit using the quickstart instructions.
+> Alternatively, you can run BlogWizard locally with Streamlit using the quickstart instructions.

 ### Hosted on Streamlit:

-To use ScribeWizard, you can use the hosted version at [scribewizard.streamlit.app](https://scribewizard.streamlit.app)
+To use BlogWizard, you can use the hosted version at [BlogWizard.streamlit.app](https://BlogWizard.streamlit.app)

 ### Run locally:

-Alternative, you can run ScribeWizard locally with streamlit.
+Alternative, you can run BlogWizard locally with streamlit.

 #### Step 1
 First, you can set your Groq API key in the environment variables: